FeKozma/Code-check/README.md

 # Code Check #

-Do you have a problem with duplicated functions in your coding project?
-This might be the solution on finding them.
+Do you have a problem with duplicated functions in your coding project, such as Java?
+This may be the solution of finding them.

+Specify the location of your repository in the `local-config.properties` file (just make a copy of `config.properties`) and run the code!
+Then you will get a file in the "`results`"-folder with all the places where functions match.

 ### Features ###